Logistics Industry in Hong Kong

 Besides air cargo handling services, Hong Kong also provides airport management services, especially in air cargo terminal operations.
 This involves either investing directly in overseas air cargo terminals or providing consultant services.
-Hong Kong is well positioned to tap into this market, as more and more airports around the world, particularly on the Chinese mainland, are either privatised or run as a commercial operation.
+Hong Kong is well positioned to tap into this market, as more and more airports around the world, particularly on Mainland China, are either privatised or run as a commercial operation.
 A success story is the joint venture between Airport Authority Hong Kong (AAHK) and Hangzhou Xiaoshan International Airport (HXIA), under which AAHK has an equity share of 35% while the rest of ownership is retained by the Hangzhou government.

 The core business of a freight forwarder is to move a shipper's consignment to the consignee within the stipulated time, in perfect order and at the most competitive price.
 Responding to changing customer demands, many freight forwarders also provide more value-added services such as warehousing, distribution, total logistics and supply chain management solutions.

 Larger freight forwarders offer a wide range of transportation and logistics services while small ones tend to provide more basic and economical services with higher flexibility and more personalised services.
 Services related to trade, including the preparation of shipping documents, customs clearance and logistics, may be undertaken by the import and export companies or their agents.

 The sea transport sector is vitally important in supporting Hong Kong's status as the world's seventh largest trading entity.
 Mainland China is the biggest source of and destination for Hong Kong's transhipment cargo.